darabigdata/IDWBotswana/CHALLENGE-1/README.md

 >pip install panda
 ```
 ### Step 4.
 Build the Flask app

-The Flask app consists of 2 main components: the main
+The Flask app consists of 2 main components: the main code
 [app.py](https://github.com/hrampadarath/JBCA_Hack_Night_Dec/blob/master/web_app/app.py) and HTML templates, which are saved in a folder called
 [templates](https://github.com/hrampadarath/JBCA_Hack_Night_Dec/tree/master/web_app/templates).
-A simple app.py contains code that returns a rendered version of the html files in the templates folder.
+A simple app.py returns a rendered version of the html files in the templates folder.
 For example:

 ```python
 from flask import Flask, request, render_template